Earthquakes on April 3, 2026

 35.0 km---✓ ReviewedUSGS →

-At 21:27 UTC on April 3, 2026, a magnitude 4.3 tremor occurred 101 km S of Yudomari, Japan.
-The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+This magnitude 4.3 event was detected 101 km S of Yudomari, Japan on April 3, 2026, with origin time 21:27 UTC.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 29.337°, 130.294°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 29.337°N, 130.294°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-03